 Top-tier NOCs utilize a Service Level Management (SLM) framework to make and measure progress toward these goals.
 SLM serves as the foundation for gathering service requirements, establishing service levels, and monitoring and reporting performance according to those service levels.

-But implementing an SLM framework to manage NOC service levels isn’t a straightforward process.
+However, implementing an SLM framework to manage NOC service levels isn’t a straightforward process.
 There’s no handy guidebook for NOCs to follow.
 As a result, many NOC teams face the following challenges:

-• Limiting themselves to the most basic operational service levels without taking full advantage of a much wider array of useful service levels.
+- Limiting themselves to the most basic operational service levels without taking full advantage of a much wider array of useful service levels.

-• Taking an approach where service level compliance does not reflect the quality of the service.
+- Taking an approach where service level compliance does not reflect the quality of the service.

-• Rendering themselves unable to monitor and report on the service levels effectively.
+- Rendering themselves unable to monitor and report on the service levels effectively.

 A more comprehensive approach to SLM enables the NOC to paint a complete and accurate picture of the quality of service provided, which enables Continual Service Improvement (CSI).

 Applying an SLM framework to the NOC at this level takes thoughtful planning and diligent management.
-Here at INOC, we’ve tuned this powerful framework to unleash its full potential not only for establishing SLAs but measuring and improving service proactively.
+Here at INOC, we’ve tuned this powerful framework to unleash its full potential not only for establishing SLAs but also for measuring and improving service proactively.

 Here, we clearly explain SLM concepts relative to the NOC and how NOCs should apply SLM beyond the standard operational measures to provide greater value and achieve better outcomes.

-📄 Read our other guideNOC Service Level Reporting: Basics, Best Practices, and Examples—for a closer look at the reporting side of service level management.
+📄 Read our other guide—NOC Service Level Reporting: Basics, Best Practices, and Examples—for a closer look at the reporting side of service level management.

 SLM vs. SLA vs. SLO vs. SLI

-NOC SLA DiagramWhat is Service Level Management (SLM)?
+What is Service Level Management (SLM)?

-At a high level, Service Level Management is the practice of bringing everyone together, in agreement, with how IT service is to work.
+At a high level, Service Level Management is the practice of bringing everyone together in agreement with how IT service is to work.
 SLM ensures that service levels are measured and reported.
+Practically speaking, SLM involves defining, documenting, and managing service levels—in this case, in the NOC.

 What are Service Level Agreements (SLA)?

-• An SLA can contain one or more performance measures called Service Level Objectives for which the service provider is responsible.
-The SLA also contains reporting responsibilities, credits, and penalties.
+An SLA can contain one or more performance measures called Service Level Objectives for which the service provider is responsible.
+The SLA also contains reporting responsibilities, credits, and penalties.What are Service Level Objectives (SLO)?

 Service Level Objectives (SLO) specify the service, responsibilities, and service level targets that comprise an SLA.
 In other words, they’re the “substance” of an SLA.

-• Here’s an example: A NOC service provider may establish an SLO that sets the response time for phone calls.
+Here’s an example: A NOC service provider may establish an SLO that sets the response time for phone calls.
 Here, a substantive SLO may be answering the phones in an average of 30 seconds measured over a month.
 Another SLO, this one for call handling, might indicate that the maximum time that a call can wait to be answered must be within five minutes.

 Now that we have some hard objectives defined, we need the means to measure and report on them.